Questions about the application process

 Questions about the educational program

 Do you follow the Scottish Curriculum for Excellence?

 We follow the Montessori Scope and Sequence throughout our classrooms.
 This ties in elegantly with the Curriculum for Excellence experiences and outcomes.
 Our educators are knowledgeable in both ways of communicating, recording and reviewing our children and young people’s progress.

 Our Upper School students are offered exam choices along Scottish Qualification pathways.
 These include National 4, National 5 and Higher courses of study.
 Additionally we offer a range of vocational qualifications.
 All our young people create a work portfolio and complete work experience in our Land Based Business program.

 Our staff all have Montessori qualifications or are currently undertaking training.
 As a school accredited by Montessori Education UK, we place a high value on continuing professional development.
 All staff are also registered with either the Scottish Social Services Council or the General Teaching Council (Scotland).

 What provision is there for Additional Support for Learning?

 Our staff are able to support children with a range of learning needs.
 We also work with a range of external specialists.
-In Children’s House, we can support an audit of your child’s needs in order to request additional funding from Edinburgh Council.
-However, this funding is not available for school-age pupils.
+We are a neurodiverse community and celebrate the gifts each individual brings.

 My child doesn’t speak English fluently/well/at all.
 How will you support him/her?